Our Relationship With Our Feelings

-A much more helpful way of relating to our inner experience is simply to accept our feelings, no matter what they are.
-Rather than avoiding, rejecting, and controlling what we feel, we let it be what it is and we mindfully experience it.
-We approach it with curiosity instead of judgement.
+If we want to become more authentic and connected to ourselves, we need to adopt a new inner attitude: simply accepting our feelings, no matter what they are.
+Rather than avoiding, rejecting, and controlling what we feel, we need to learn to let it be what it is, as we mindfully experience it.
+We need to approach ourselves with compassionate curiosity instead of judgement.

-I’m not suggesting that we let our emotions control our behavior or dominate our perspective.
-Being present with our emotions, and interested in understanding them, doesn’t mean acting them out or believing that they are the truth.
+This doesn’t mean letting our emotions control our behavior or dominate our perspective.
+Being present with our emotions, and interested in understanding them, isn’t the same as acting them out or believing that they are the truth.
 When people’s feelings control them, causing them to behave irrationally or impulsively, they are not really present with themselves, consciously observing their feelings.

 However, we can’t understand the meaning of our feelings when we aren’t open to them.
 Whenever we judge them as bad or wrong, or try to avoid having them, we are rejecting our actual experience, and we can’t learn anything from it.